-It seems likely that by this time the Alag engines had begun to acquire their "grapevine" reputation for inconsistent quality, and it was probably this plus an innate mistrust of Iron Curtain products and their spare parts backup which resulted in the Alag X-series models eventually losing the struggle to make any real headway in the UK market despite the efforts of Relum Ltd. This failure notwithstanding, a number did find their way into the hands of British modellers (like myself) one way or another.
+It seems likely that by this time the Alag engines had begun to acquire their somewhat unfair "grapevine" reputation for inconsistent quality, and it was probably this plus an innate mistrust of Iron Curtain products and their spare parts backup which resulted in the Alag X-series models eventually losing the struggle to make any real headway in the UK market despite the efforts of Relum Ltd. This failure notwithstanding, a number did find their way into the hands of British modellers (like myself) one way or another.
 If those that did so had all come up to the standard exhibited by my own examples and those tested by Ron Warring, they should certainly have provided very good service to any owner who persisted in using them.
 The fact that a number of them seemingly did not do so must reflect a far higher than usual degree of inconsistency in terms of quality control and may well explain their relatively early disappearance from the British market.

 Sales of the Alag range in Germany were handled by the well-known Engel company, who were soon to enter into a manufacturing contract of their own with the Vella Brothers in relation to their Engel Rebell line.
 For detailed information on this aspect of the marketing of the Alag range, we are deeply indebted to Dr. Walter Sturm of Roetgen, Germany.
 Walter has confirmed that the Alag engines were marketed by Engel alongside a number of other engine ranges, including the Jaguar engines from Germany and the Cox and McCoy ranges from America.
 Interestingly enough, the Alag engines were sold in Engel’s own boxes complete with German-language instructions.